lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 A container is an executable and portable unit of software.
 [Containerization](https://www.ibm.com/cloud/learn/containerization) means
-encapsulating or packaging up software code and all its dependencies to run uniformly and consistently on any infrastructure in other words, it is agnostic to host specific environment like OS, etc.
+encapsulating or packaging up software code and all its dependencies to run uniformly and consistently on any infrastructure.
+In other words, it is agnostic to host specific environment like OS, etc.

 The entire software environment, from the deep learning framework itself,